Lovkush-A/personal-website/content/posts/what-is-a-function/index.md

 ![A diagram of the function $f$ with inputs $x_1, x_2, x_3$, with cleaned output](dot_product_generic_clean.png)

-In this context, the circles and the numbers inside them are called neurons or nodes.
+In context of neural networks, the circles and the numbers inside them are called neurons or nodes.

 {{<orbit_review>}}
 In the diagram, what is the name of numbers above the arrows?